Home

 This occurred just a few days before I wrote this page.
 We have a niece back in Nova Scotia who has her house listed with a real estate agent.

 I know.
 BOO!
 BOO!
-Anyway her real estate agent called her the other day with an offer.
+Anyway her real estate agent called her the other day with an purchase bid.

-My niece told her to not even bother bringing the offer over.
+My niece told her to not even bother bringing the paper over.
 The real estate agent obliged.
 What a disservice!

 If and when the property sells, while this real estate agent has the house listed, they will actually get paid for their service.
 What an injustice!